Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 You can ignore some log messages that occur during and after an upgrade:

 • Some gremlin_server properties in earlier versions of DSE are no longer required.
-If properties exist in the dse.yaml file after upgrading, logs display warnings similar to:
+If properties exist in the dse.yaml file after upgrading, logs display warnings similar to the following:

 WARN [main] 2017-08-31 12:25:30,523 GREMLIN DseWebSocketChannelizer.java:149 - Configuration for the org.apache.tinkerpop.gremlin.driver.ser.GraphSONMessageSerializerGremlinV1d0 serializer in dse.yaml overrides the DSE default - typically it is best to allow {product-short} to configure these.